precup/bimon/README.md

 - add types everywhere
 - better help command
 - better fault tolerance
+- add docs for what must be on the PATH
 - check which arguments are required and which aren't

 - better output, colors, support printmode
+- time estimates, heat map, progress bar for compilation
+- Add no color flag for sad people
+- Add init command
 - Get venv and python deps handled actually correctly, update setup docs
-- time estimates, heat map, progress bar for compilation
 - Add --force
-- Add init command
 - support for git bisect's pathspec parameters
 - better error handling
 - Hotkey testing and support
 - Compiler output cannot be properly Ctrl C'd
-- Add no color flag for sad people
 - add repro command
-- add MRP downloading
-- vararg compile

 Bisect
 - warn the user if the most recent commit is pretty old